 A native Floridian, Steve graduated from the University of Florida in 1999 with a Bachelor’s of Science in Zoology.
 Joining the Inwater Research Group team in 2007, he has over 10 years of experience with sea turtles.
 He currently oversees sea turtle conservation at the St. Lucie Power Plant in South Hutchinson Island as a Senior Environmental Specialist.

 Ryan received his BA in biology from Earlham College where he gained an interest in herpetology and conservation while working with Dr. John Iverson on the Allen Cays Rock Iguana in the Exumas Islands, Bahamas.
 After graduating in 2003, he began his work with sea turtles.
-Ryan’s work has been focused throughout the Caribbean and the Gulf of Mexico collaborating with the National Park Service, US Fish and Wildlife Service, The Nature Conservancy, Mote Marine Laboratory and Sea Turtle, Inc. Working with all life stages of sea turtles; Ryan has experience in research areas including mark-recapture, nest surveys, predator control, satellite tagging and rehabilitation.
+Ryan’s work has been focused throughout the Caribbean and the Gulf of Mexico collaborating with the National Park Service, US Fish and Wildlife Service, The Nature Conservancy, Mote Marine Laboratory and Sea Turtle, Inc. Working with all life stages of sea turtles; Ryan received his Master in Biology from University of Central Florida in 2019, focusing his thesis on population assessments and distribution of foraging green turtles in the Florida Keys.
+In 2020, Ryan also earned his United States Coast Guard Masters Captains license.
+His experience in research areas includes mark-recapture, nest surveys, standardized transect surveys and spatial modeling.

 Michael Bresette- President/Director